alexandrev/xpath-tool/README.md

 #### Snippet support
 You'll be able to save the expression you have created inside the tool.

+### Drag & Drop support
+You'll be able to drag your files from any other application.

 ### Screenshot
 ![Image of XPath Tool](http://i.imgur.com/Obci3Mr.png)